|Homosexuality, Gay Marriage & The Church|

 This passage tells us a bunch of things that are shown as evil/wicked/wrong/sin.
 Homosexuality is one of these.
 Notice that homosexuality is discussed with words such as: "unnatural", "shameful", "indecent".
 And it specifically spells it out as applying to both male and female homosexuality.
 It doesn't get much clearer than this.
 And this is from the New Testament...

-But homosexuality, and by extension gay marriage, is not only mentioned in one or two places in the Bible.
+But as mentioned, homosexuality, and by extension gay marriage, is not only mentioned in one or two places in the Bible.
 It is in the Old Testament.
 And it is in the New Testament.
 It is in the beginning of the Bible in Genesis.
 And it is at the end of the Bible in Revelation.
 And it is in places in-between, such as in the Romans passage above.

 And if you let Scripture interpret Scripture, then there's LOADS more passages as well because the 1 Corinthians 6:9 and 1 Timothy 1:9-11 passages which showcase homosexuality as an immoral act, means that many of the myriad other passages referencing the more generic "sexually immoral" also could be taken to encompass homosexuality.